 Witness evidence takes two forms.
-Witness staements and oral evidence.
+Witness statements and oral evidence.

 Each witness’s evidence has to be about the facts and based on their own knowledge or belief.
 Witnesses must make it clear whether what they say in their statement is from their own knowledge, or a matter of information or belief.
-They must also say what the source of any matters of information or belief is.
+They must also say what the information or belief is based on.

 It needs to be clear, logical and in language the witness understands and would use themselves.
 It must reflect what they told you and not be ‘spun’ into something similar but which suits your case better.
 You must not tell a witness what you want them to say or put words into their mouth.